I received an email a few days ago from a student looking to clerk.* He has authorized me to post it here.

 There hasn’t been an update since.

-My instinct is that if a judges hasn’t hired already, he or she is likely to wait until June, so it is very unlikely that applying by paper now will help very much.
+My instinct is that if a judge hasn’t hired already, he or she is likely to wait until June, so it is very unlikely that applying by paper now will help very much.
 But I don’t know that.
 I do know that some judges aren’t spending much time at the courthouse.
 Indeed, I know a law clerk who hasn’t been to chambers in nearly a month and who does all of the work remotely.
 That said, for judges who don’t follow the Plan, it probably makes sense for students to apply as soon as they receive their 2L grades (which will all be passes, most likely).
 But that’s just an educated guess.
 Who knows?

 It was a very busy week in the D.C.
 Circuit — which means a lot of work by law clerks, presumably working from home.